National Trading Standards eCrime Team

 - If you do use a search engine, look out for the differences between natural search results and paid-for search results.

-- Report a misleading or copycat website, you can call the Citizens Advice consumer service on 03454 04 05 06.
+- Report a misleading or copycat website to the Citizens Advice Scams Action Service.

 See our press release on how to wise up to the web and avoid being conned by copycat web sites.